genomicsITER/COVID-19/README.md

 <a name="Update logs"></a>
 ## Update logs ##

+> April 17-18, 2020 updates: new wiki structure in progress.

 > April 16, 2020 updates: several entries in the Scientific Literature (Preprints & Published); and two new items in data sources.